RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 .. note::

-    Perform the step 3b for migrating to a Docker-based installation
+    Perform the step 3b for migrating to a Docker-based installation.

 .. note::

     Be sure to have a valid backup of your OTRS / ((OTRS)) Community Edition system, too.
 Yes, we do not touch any OTRS data during the migration, but at times a wrong entry is enough to cause trouble.

 Now we are ready for the migration.
 First of all we need to make sure that no more tickets are processed and no users log on to OTRS: